awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 Enhanced health reporting requires two roles—a service role for Elastic Beanstalk and an instance profile for the environment\.
 The service role allows Elastic Beanstalk to interact with other AWS services on your behalf to gather information about the resources in your environment\.
 The instance profile allows the instances in your environment to write logs to Amazon S3\.

-When you create an Elastic Beanstalk environment in the AWS Management Console, the console prompts you to create an instance profile and service role with appropriate permissions\.
+When you create an Elastic Beanstalk environment in the Elastic Beanstalk console, the console prompts you to create an instance profile and service role with appropriate permissions\.
 The EB CLI also assists you in creating these roles when you call eb create to create an environment\.

 If you use the API, an SDK, or the AWS CLI to create environments, you must create these roles in advance, and specify them during environment creation to use enhanced health\.
 For instructions on creating appropriate roles for your environments, see [Service Roles, Instance Profiles, and User Policies](concepts-roles.md)\.